mdozmorov/ci-workshop/doc/intro.rst

 - functions and classes
 - I/O and string manipulation

-Installing and using R packages:
+Installing and using R packages

-- CRAN
-- Bioconductor

 R data types: vector
 ====================